msbeaule/personal-blog/content/posts/adding and managing multiple git SSH keys.md

 Then add the `.pub` version of the key to [Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-## Auto adding a SSH key when Git Bash starts
+## Auto adding an SSH key when Git Bash starts

-Adding a SSH key only works for that session, once you close and reopen Git Bash you'll need to add it again.
+Adding an SSH key only works for that session, once you close and reopen Git Bash you'll need to add it again.

 If you want the SSH key to automatically be added each time Git Bash is opened, on Windows 10 open your `.bash_profile` file.
 From Git Bash you can open this by running `start ~/.bash_profile`.
 If that doesn't work, open the folder it's in by running `start ~`.